 The traditional flavours of German Lebkuchen in a delicious tender loaf.
 Slather a slice with butter for a taste of an Old World German Christmas.
+Recipe included for making your own homemade Lebkuchen Spice Mix.
+(Skip to recipe.)

 Oh, the smells of Christmas are starting to curl around the corners and waft through the doorways of our home.
 I've got a few cookies and treats stashed away in the freezer already, and in the last few days I've been making batches of this wonderful Lebkuchen.
 It signifies the advent of Christmas for our family - a custom we adoped from our lovely Swiss friend, Elsa.
 She gave me this recipe years ago when our children were small, and often gifted me with little packets of the spice mixture and Hirschhornsalz traditionally used to make Lebkuchen, which she'd bring back from Switzerland.